skupta12/LuxeDeco/README.md

 </br>

 Welcome to my project!
-This is an interactive website created using HTML, CSS, Tailwind CSS, jQuery, and JavaScript.
+This is an interactive website created using HTML, CSS, jQuery, and JavaScript.
 This project includes:

-- **Creative Design**: Visually appealing and responsive interface crafted using CSS and Tailwind CSS.
+- **Creative Design**: Visually appealing and responsive interface crafted using CSS.
 - **Interactivity**: Leveraging jQuery and JavaScript to incorporate interactive elements, animations, dynamic effects, and event handling.
 - **User Experience**: A modern and intuitive user interface for enhanced interaction with the site.